George-Salafatinos/Bach-Chorale-RNN/README.md

 | 4 | All 12 keys | 2,748 chorales | - | - |

 *Note: Fill in the results after training the models*

-## Future Work

-- Implement a transformer-based model for comparison
-- Add voice-leading rules as constraints during generation
-- Create a web interface for interactive chorale generation
-- Explore more sophisticated augmentation techniques based on music theory

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- The dataset is based on the work of Johann Sebastian Bach
-- Inspired by the research in deep learning for music generation